realityendshere/emberella/README.md

 Want to give something 5 stars?
 That's what this view is for.
 You'll need to provide your own stars and styles for the time being.

+**Emberella.TagsInput**

+The aim of this view is to present users with an easy to use tag input and creation experience that approaches the quality of a desktop interaction pattern.
+Rather than simply instructing users to "split tags with a comma" in a plain text input, the `Emberella.TagsInput` creates distinctive listing views for each tag.
+Tags can also be used to represent complex objects.
+Thus this tags input view may be used to display an array of words or establish complex relationships between objects through text entry.

 ## Getting Starting with Emberella